Kumar (Singaporean entertainer): Personal life

 From childhood, Kumar had dressed at home as a girl.
-When his parents discovered him cross-dressing as an adult for his work, his father did not speak to him for seven years, and his mother thought he was a prostitute.
+When his parents discovered his cross-dressing as an adult for his work, his father did not speak to him for seven years, and his mother thought he was a prostitute.
 Due to transgender discrimination in Singapore, it is common for trans women to work as prostitutes.

 While he first came out to fans as gay in his 2009 performance Kumar: Stripped Bare and Standing Up, Kumar made it official in his 2011 biography.
-Kumar has hinted at his sexual orientation and gender identity through his comedy routines and televised interviews.
-He has stated that he is "half man half woman", that he is "more woman than man", and that he has been called out by children as transgender.
-In Singaporean culture, the "drag queen" identity falls under the transgender umbrella, and a scholar from the National University of Singapore noted that Kumar was the first transgender celebrity to serve as an ambassador to the annual LGBT Pride event in Singapore called Pink Dot.
+Kumar has hinted at his sexual orientation and gender identity through his comedy routines and televised interviews. he has stated that he is "half man half woman", that he is "more woman than man", and that he has been called out by children as transgender.
+In Singaporean culture, the "drag queen" identity falls under the transgender umbrella, and a student from the National University of Singapore noted that Kumar was the first transgender celebrity to serve as an ambassador to the annual LGBT Pride event in Singapore called Pink Dot.

-As of 2023, same sex marriages are still illegal but sex between consenting male adults are now legal.
+In July 2023, Kumar revealed that he is a parent to a 30-year-old son, Sathin, who is Kumar's friend's younger brother.
+After a quarrel with his father, Sathin, 18-years-old at the time, left his house and sought refuge with Kumar, and continued to stay with him from then on.
+Sathin views Kumar as his father and mother.